 The environment where your sound system is matters a lot.
 For instance, if your sound system will be used near a noisy environment may be hard to identify the quality of the audio.
 Whether using S/PDIF or coaxial cable with noisy background, especially older users, cannot tell the difference.

-Having high-end equipment and quality audio cables does not guarantee you sound output if the source of your audio music content is from a low-quality source.
+Having high-end equipment and quality audio cables does not guarantee your sound output if the source of your audio music content is from a low-quality source.

-Playing non-digitally sourced music, content on YouTube site, or converted MP3’s from online websites can damage the quality of the output.
+Playing non-digitally sourced music, content on YouTube sites, or converted MP3s from online websites can damage the quality of the output.

 Therefore, as you purchase the cables and the audio equipment is of quality, then you have to look for quality music sourced from a trustworthy place.

 Problem with Optical Digital Audio Cable from TV to Receiver Not Producing Sound